ZFS pools & power loss - you won't lose data

 3. Using SLOG, (Separate intent LOG), is a specialized case good only for synchronous writes.
 Enterprise’s might Mirror SLOGs for “just in case” of a SLOG device failure during power loss or OS crash.

 4. ZFS attempts to be always consistent on disk, thus, after crash / power loss, no file system check is needed.
-I say attempt because consumer hardware fails more often that Enterprise and that can lead to data loss.
+I say attempt because consumer hardware fails more often than Enterprise and that can lead to data loss.

 This specific power loss issue was a design criteria of ZFS, no data loss on power loss.
 Given no hardware failures, (RAM, storage controller, storage device, etc…), and no bugs in ZFS, (rare, but has happened), there is zero chance of ZFS losing data on crash or power loss.
 Except of course data in flight.
 Data is either completely written or not.